 We are currently awaiting muscle biopsies from our Spanish collaborators to determine the fibre contractile properties from McArdle patients and comparing it to that from healthy individuals.

-★ Franclo Henning (PhD candidate, University of Cape Town)
+★ Franclo Henning (University of Stellenbosch)

 ★ Alejandro Lucia (European University of Madrid, Spain)